Lawyers and Time Loss Money

 PROBLEM #1: L&I or the self-insured didn’t send it to the law office, or if they did send they didn’t send it on time.

-- The law requires time loss payments be made on time.
+- The law requires time loss payments to be made on time.
 They are to be paid at regular semi-monthly or biweekly intervals to ensure speedy financial relief during the worker’s disability.
-In order to be eligible for continuing time-loss compensation, the injured worker must be receiving regular curative treatment.
-The attending medical provider must certify that the worker’s ongoing inability to work is the result of the accepted medical condition(s).
+The injured worker must receive regular curative treatment to be eligible for continuing time-loss compensation.
+The attending medical provider must certify that the worker’s ongoing inability to work results from the accepted medical condition(s).

 - There are legal reasons why a check may be late or absent.
 Legal concerns include lack of medical certification by the doctor, a valid job offer made by the employer, and medical questions regarding unrelated conditions or pre-existing conditions.
 These are valid reasons why a check would be late.
 These legal concerns need to be handled.
-Talk to the lawyer or paralegal, figure out what needs to be done and who needs to do what.
+Talk to your lawyers or their paralegals to determine what needs to be done and who needs to do what.
 Help them make it happen.

-- Administrative concerns of L&I or the Self Insured including, just didn’t get it done.
-Maybe there is not enough personnel, maybe they are too busy or maybe somebody is sick, or on vacation.
-These and similiar excuses are not good enough.
+- Administrative concerns such as L&I or the self-insured didn’t get it done.
+Maybe there is not enough personnel, maybe they are too busy, or maybe somebody is sick or on vacation.
+These and similar excuses are not good enough.
 L&I and the self-insured have rules which govern their payment of time loss.
 Your law office needs to make them follow the rules.
 Every slow claims manager has a supervisor.
 Every supervisor has a supervisor.
 Make them aware.
 Those checks need to arrive on time.

 PROBLEM #2: The law office didn’t send it to you on time.

-- The lawyer needs to fix this problem.
-The law office needs to process and send you your check promptly RPC 1.15 A (f).
+- Your lawyers need to fix this problem.
+The law office must promptly process and send your check RPC 1.15 A (f).

-Checks are sent to the law office from L&I of the self-insured in two ways.
-They are either paper checks or ACH bank to bank transfers.
+Checks from the self-insured or L&I can be sent to the law office in two ways: paper checks or ACH bank-to-bank transfers.

-The law office then passes the check onto the client, or deposits the money into the trust account, deducts fees and costs if any, then writes and sends a check to the client, either on paper or as an ACH transfer.
+The law office then passes the check onto the client or deposits the money into the trust account, deducts fees and costs, if any, and writes and sends a check to the client on paper or as an ACH transfer.

 These client checks should be sent or made available to the client promptly.
-In most circumstances clients hope promptly means to be sent out or available for pickup the same day they arrive in the law office.
-Sadly there is no rule or case law defining what promptly means in this circumstance.
-Let your lawyer know what you need.
-Ask your lawyer for his definition of promptly.
+In most circumstances, clients hope their checks will be sent out or available for pickup the same day they arrive at the law office.
+Sadly, no rule or case law defines what promptly means in this circumstance.
+Let your lawyers know what you need.
+Ask your lawyers for their definition of promptly.
 Ask that this become part of the fee agreement if necessary.

 Communication

-Law firms need to use clear communication The law is full of legal terms and technical jargon, and using the correct words is important to lawyers.
-However if you don’t understand what is being said, then ask for an explanation in non technical terms.
-If you still can’t understand, ask for the explanation in writing.
+Law firms need to use clear communication.
+The law is full of legal terms and technical jargon, and using the correct words is important to lawyers.
+However, if you don’t understand what is being said, ask for an explanation in non-technical terms.
+If you still can’t understand, ask for an explanation in writing.

 Clear communication means different things to different people.
-If English is your second language or if you have a hard time processing information, you still deserve an explanation that you can understand.
-If you don’t understand you need to say so.
+If English is your second language or you have difficulty processing information, you still deserve an explanation you can understand.
+If you don’t understand, you need to say so.

 Speech is sometimes laced with vague language.
-For example, the check didn’t arrive because of “administrative problems”.
+For example, the check didn’t arrive because of “administrative problems.”
 That is vague.
-Ask questions and find out what that means, and who is going to do what about it.
+Ask questions and discover what that means and who will do what about it.

-Why won’t my attorney or paralegal call me back?
+Why won’t my attorneys or their paralegals call me back?

-I can’t speak for them, but they have their reasons.
-I will say this:
+We can’t speak for them, but they have their reasons.
+We will say this:

-- Often they won’t call you because of the amount of time it takes to connect, listen, empathize, chat, and answer.
+- They often won’t call you because it takes time to connect, listen, empathize, chat, and answer.

-- Sometimes it is best to put your questions into an e-mail.
-This can save a lot of time and it cuts to the chase.
+- Sometimes, it is best to put your questions into an e-mail.
+This can save a lot of time and cuts to the chase.

-- An email makes it easier for you stick to the substance of the issue, and then allows them to answer once and be done.
-Try it – it might work.
+- An email makes it easier for you to stay focused on the issue’s substance and allows them to answer once and be done.
+Try it—it might work.

 Honesty

-If you don’t believe the things which are being said about your time loss check, this is a serious matter.
+However, if you don’t believe what is being said about your time loss check, you should ask questions and tell your lawyer of your concerns.
 Lawyers and their staff are required to tell the truth.
-Most of them tell the truth all the time.

-Give your law office the benefit of the doubt, and assume their communications are truthful.
-However if you suspect you’re not getting a straight story and the same problems keep coming up again and again, then check out what is being said by getting additional information.
+Give your law office the benefit of the doubt and assume their communications are truthful.
+However, if you suspect you’re not getting a straight story and the same problems keep coming up repeatedly, get additional information to check out what is being said.

-- You can find out if and when the check was received by the lawyer by viewing the date received stamp on your payment order.
+- You can view the date received stamp on your payment order to find out if and when the check was received by the lawyers.

-- You can find out when the lawyer deposited the money in the trust account and what he did with it by asking t lawyer for an accounting of how and when your funds were handled.
+- You can find out when the lawyers deposited the money in the trust account and what they did with it by asking the lawyers for an accounting of how and when your funds were handled.

-If you are certain your law office is not honest do something about it.
-Confront the lawyer.
-If you can’t get to him a certified letter will get his attention.
-You can always fire the lawyer if that seems appropriate.
+If you are certain your law office is not honest, do something about it.
+Confront them.
+A certified letter will get their attention if you can’t get to them.
+You can always fire the lawyers if that seems appropriate.
 You can contact the bar association if necessary.
 Dishonest lawyers should find a new line of work.

 Helpful

 Lawyers and their offices should be helpful when you have a time loss concern.
-Clients need their money and they need it promptly.
-Lawyers should not be casual about the handling of clients’ money.
-Getting time loss money into and out of the law office is often the most important thing a lawyer can do for a client.
-If there is a regular problem, be sure your lawyer understands your concerns.
-You are a lawyer’s client and not their customer.
+Clients need their money, and they need it promptly.
+Lawyers should not be casual about handling clients’ money.
+Getting time-loss money into and out of the law office is often the most important thing lawyers can do for clients.
+If there is a regular problem, be sure your lawyers understand your concerns.
+You are their client, not their customer.

-Don’t Call Us About Problems with Your Lawyer
+Don’t Call Us About Problems with Your Lawyers

-We wrote this article for your information.
-We hope the information will help you.
-We are not in the business of telling your lawyer how to handle your case.
-If you have problem with your lawyer or law office, talk to them.
-Do not call us about your lawyer.
+We wrote this article for your information and hope it will help you.
+We are not in the business of telling your lawyers how to handle your case.
+If you have a problem with your lawyers or law office, talk to them.
+Do not call us about your lawyers.

-If you can’t take it anymore, you always have a right to fire your lawyer.
+If you can’t take it anymore, you always have a right to fire your lawyers.